 The rules below are the comprehensive lists that have been used for bricks across verticals.
 These rules are not 'general' in the sense that they are not appropriate for all segments.
 They should be used where they are relevant.
-It should be ensured that these guidelines are applied in all relevant segments.

-- Broad area of differentiation

-- Broad area of application

-- Products serve a common purpose and use

-- Processed to products using Similar Methods

-- Products are of a similar form and material

-- Split between powered vs. manual products

-- Replacement parts will be classified in one brick per class

-- Storage and Preservation

-- Variety Packs

-- Other

-- Application & Function

-- Number of Bricks must be manageable

-- Share the same attribute types

-- Brick names should be broad and stable over time
+- Broad area of application. - Products/services with a brick serve a common purpose and use. - Products that have similar Processing Methods. - Split between powered vs. manual products. - Replacement parts will be classified in one brick per class. - Storage and Preservation. - Variety Packs. - When creating brick its acceptable to create an optional "other" brick for products that the industry determines should not be broken out. - Share the same attribute types and are further characterised by definitions, attributes, and their values. - Mutually exclusive and unique placement of a GTIN. - Should be single, comprehensive, and mutually exclusive code list. - Brick names should be broad and stable over time.